Updated: Mar 27

 This principle is also quite simple to understand.
-If we feel good about ourselves then we will naturally want to look after ourselves, we will take care to exercise and eat well.
+If we feel good about ourselves, then we will naturally want to look after ourselves, and we will take care to exercise and eat well.